ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 	Read more about {@link builds/guides/integration/installing-plugins installing plugins}.
 </info-box>

+The plugin is installed in all {@link builds/guides/overview#available-builds builds} by dafault.

 ## Contribute

 The source code of the feature is available on GitHub in https://github.com/ckeditor/ckeditor5-typing.